HoTT/Coq-HoTT/STYLE.md

 then complains without trying anything else; an annotation can point it in the right direction.

+In Coq, the bottom universe is denoted `Set`, but this does not mean that its elements 0-truncated.
+In `Basics/Overture`, we define a notation `Type0` for this universe.

+Coq also has universes `Prop` and `SProp` which we do not use in the library.

 ### 1.6.3.
 Unexpected universes ###

 If you ever need to pay close attention to universes, it is useful to